josh-helpert/elder-syntax/docs/basic_types.markdown

   * The characters of it's content ignore the leading space of a 2-space indent
   * The escape character `\` works as expected
   * Terminates
-    * Is terminated by dedent
+    * Since it multiline, is terminated by dedent
   * eg these are equivalent
     ```
     str = """